maxanier/battleships/README.md

 SEQUENCE:
 -clients register themselves to the server
--server transmitts field size and ship data(count and size) -players choose placement of the ships (client checks if valid) -clients transmit placement to server
+-server transmits field size and ship data (count and size) -players choose placement of the ships (client checks if valid) -clients transmit placement to server
 -server chooses starting player

-While all players own at least one ship{
+While all players own at least one ship {
 -server notifies clients who is next
 -player chooses on second game field which cell to attack -client submits it to the server